floyddc/Hacking-Cert-Prep/notes/Linux Priv Esc/3-SUID-SGID.md

       - `setuid(0)` => root id.
       - `system` => command to exploit.
       - `/bin/bash -p` => privileged shell.
-  - Let's compile it to make an executable file, called exactly as the command we are going to exploit: `gcc <EXPLOIT>.c -o service`
+  - Let's compile it to make an executable file, called exactly as the command we are going to exploit: `gcc <name>.c -o service`
-  - In the end, we have to tell the binary "I want you to look for `service` in my own path first, then in the others", so `PATH=.:$PATH <BINARY PATH>`:
+  - In the end, we have to tell the binary "I want you to look for `service` in my own path first, then in the others", so `PATH=.:$PATH <Binary Path>`:
     - `.` => our current directory.
     - `:$PATH` => join the original path.
   - Now, running the binary we should be able to gain access to a root shell.
 Check it with `whoami`.